ChrisW-priv/PersonalVault/notes/Topological Sort.md

 ## Algorithm

-1. Pick an unvisided node
+1. Pick an un-visided node
 2. Beginning with the selected node, do a  [Depth First Search (DFS)](Depth%20First%20Search%20(DFS).md) exploring only unvisited nodes.
 3. On recursive callback of the DFS, add the current node to the topological ordering in the reverse order.
 (Or add to array and remember to revese it after the end of algorithm)

 ## Code